These oatmeal pancakes have been made countless times and everyone always loves them. One of our easiest and most popular recipes!

 This is just another testament to the way that food brings us all together.
 Bobby Flay can challenge my mom to a throwdown any day, but if I’m one of the judges, just a bite of anything my mom made is going to catapult her dish to the top, hands down.
 Tastes translate into memories for me, and my mom created a lot of great ones!

-I really hope you try these; they’re so delicious and light, with a different texture from regular pancakes.
+I really hope you try them; they’re so delicious and light, with a different texture from regular pancakes.
 You won’t even notice the oatmeal (don’t worry, these don’t taste like “healthy” pancakes – they’re just good)!

 nana’s oatmeal pancakes